xsmh/qin-doov-hacking/README.md

 > Alternatively you could try `mtk payload --metamode FASTBOOT` in [BROM](#device-button-combinations) mode.

 # Recover from backup
+If you have messed something up and would like to recover from your backup, do the following:

 > [!WARNING]
 > This will factory reset your phone and you will lose your data!